 The Community Relations Bureau is supervised by the Support Services Supervisor.
 A Community Services Officer performs community relations programs, school safety education programs, and conducts Citizen Academy classes.
 One full-time Police Officer is assigned as a School Resource Officer provides security and mentoring for students at Glendora High School, Whitcomb High School, and Glendora middle schools (1/2 funded by Glendora Unified School District).
 A part-time Police Officer working as a School Resource Officer provides security and mentoring for students at Sierra High School (fully funded by the Azusa Unified School District).

 Community Preservation/Code Enforcement Bureau

 The Community Preservation Bureau is supervised by the Support Services Supervisor.
-This bureau is commonly referred to as Code Enforcement and comprised of three (3) full-time Community Preservation Officers and one (1) part - time Community Preservation Officer.
+This bureau is commonly referred to as Code Enforcement and comprised of two (2) full-time Community Preservation Officers and one (1) part - time Community Preservation Officer.
 Code Enforcement works with a variety of City Departments and agencies within Los Angeles County.
 Code Enforcement investigates violations of the City Zoning Code, Municipal Code, State Health Codes, and Uniformed Housing Code.
 The unit works with the City Attorney and Police Department to prepare legal actions when informal mitigation fails to remedy unsafe health and safety violations.

 Information Systems Bureau